BE-Network/terraform-provider-verity/openapi/docs/PodsPutRequestPodValue.md

 HasExpectedSpineCount returns a boolean if a field has been set.

+### SetExpectedSpineCountNil

+`func (o *PodsPutRequestPodValue) SetExpectedSpineCountNil(b bool)`

+ SetExpectedSpineCountNil sets the value for ExpectedSpineCount to be an explicit nil

+### UnsetExpectedSpineCount
+`func (o *PodsPutRequestPodValue) UnsetExpectedSpineCount()`

+UnsetExpectedSpineCount ensures that no value is present for ExpectedSpineCount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)